Compare the best cashback credit cards

 Cons

 • Annual fees.
-To access higher earn rates, you’ll generally have to pay an annual fee.
-The value you get back from the rewards should be higher than the annual fee – if it isn’t, the card’s not worth your while.
+To access higher earn rates, you’ll generally have to pay an annual credit card fee.
+The value you get back from the rewards and cashback should be higher than the annual fee – if it isn’t, the card’s not worth your while.

 • Rates of interest.
-If the cashback offer is a feature of a more premium product, you may find that it comes with higher interest rates.
-Make sure you can repay the amount you’ve charged for the cashback (as well as other purchases) before the end of the statement period.
+If the cashback offer is a feature of a more premium product, you may find that credit card comes with a higher interest rate.
+Make sure you can repay the amount you’ve spent before the end of the statement period to avoid interest charges on any outstanding balance.

 • Encourages spending.
 As with any rewards card, you earn through spending.
-You know yourself and if chasing cashback could tempt you into spending more than you can afford to pay back, an incentivised credit card might not be the right card for you.
+If you think chasing cashback could tempt you into spending more than you can afford to pay back, an incentivised credit card might not be the right card for you.

 How to apply for a cashback credit card

-If you’ve decided you want a cashback credit card, you can apply online in around 10-15 minutes via a secure web service.
+If you’ve decided you want a cashback credit card and have chosen the one that best suits your needs, you can usually apply for it online.
 But before you apply, make sure you meet the eligibility requirements and have the necessary documents needed to complete your application.
 These will vary from card to card, but you can usually expect the following:

 Eligibility requirements